About STB > Board Members

 Chairman Daniel R. Elliott III

-Chairman Elliott brings to the Board two decades of experience as an attorney including 16 years litigating in the transportation field.
-Since coming to the Board, Elliott has moved quickly to bring more openness to the Board.
-He has begun holding public oral arguments on important cases and is following through on President Obama’s push for government transparency by transforming the Board’s Web site in order to make it easier for the public to follow Board proceedings.
-Chairman Elliott has worked closely with Members of Congress and has met with a wide variety of stakeholders, including local elected and community leaders affected by Board decisions.
+Chairman Elliott brings to the Board two decades of experience as an attorney, including 16 years litigating in the transportation field.
+Since first coming to the STB in 2009, Elliott has moved quickly to bring more openness to the agency.
+He has held public oral arguments on important cases, conducted numerous public hearings concerning important railroad-transportation rate and service matters, and is following through on President Obama’s push for government transparency.
+Chairman Elliott ensures that the Board communicates effectively with all of its stakeholders, including Members of Congress and federal officials; state, local and community leaders; transportation industry participants and shipper interests, as well as the general public.

-Since 1993, Chairman Elliott served as associate general counsel to the United Transportation Union.
-At the UTU, he practiced before the Surface Transportation Board, where he was involved in a variety of cases.
-He also practiced before the National Mediation Board and the National Labor Relations Board.
+Prior to joining the Board Chairman Elliott served (since 1993) as associate general counsel to the United Transportation Union.
+At the UTU, he practiced before the STB, as well as the National Mediation Board and the National Labor Relations Board.
 Earlier, Chairman Elliott worked in private practice in Cleveland and Washington, D.C. handling a variety of litigation matters.

 Chairman Elliott was born in Ann Arbor, Mich., in 1962 and grew up in Cleveland.
 He graduated from the University of Michigan in 1985 with a degree in political science and earned a law degree from Ohio State College of Law in 1989.